benguz/thelatepass.org/pages/stuco.md

 ---
-title: Leadership Therapy
+title: Flipping the bargaining table
 description: How the One Fact Foundation chooses schools to partner with and protects student data!
 ---

 {% section .value-props %}

-# Chief Student: A playbook for changing your school.
+# Flipping the bargaining table: how to change your school.

 Most student councils feel like party planning committees.